I write music about communication.

 FeverDreams of a Young Auctioneer (String Quartet with Tape)

-With its roots in commerce, the modern cattle auction has evolved into an incredibly musical genre, complete with its own set of timbres, pitch collections, rhythmic motives, and artistic context. "feverdreams" makes its performative aspects even more explicit, placing twelve auctioneers on stage with a relatively conservative string quartet.
-Over the course of six minutes, the chromatically-saturated ensemble gets to highlight the melodic and rhythmic diversity of the auctioneers, bringing an unintentional performance to a concert hall.
+The all-American cattle auction, with its roots in agro-commerce, has slowly evolved into an incredibly musical genre, complete with its own set of timbres, pitch collections, and rhythmic motives. "feverdreams of a young auctioneer" makes the performative aspects of an auction even more explicit, placing twelve auctioneers on stage with a relatively conservative string quartet.
+Over the course of six minutes, the chromatically-saturated ensemble gets to highlight the melodic and rhythmic diversity of the auctioneers, bringing this unintentional commercial performance to a concert hall.

 Composed and Produced by Kirk Pearson and Julian Korzeniowsky at New England Conservatory.